peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs_Requirements></a>
 ### Cryptographic RNGs: Requirements

-A cryptographic RNG generates random bits that behave like independent uniform random bits, such that it would be cost-prohibitive for an outside party to correctly guess, with more than a negligible advantage per bit, prior or future unseen outputs of that RNG after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen outputs of that RNG after knowing the RNG's internal state at the given point in time.<sup>[**(41)**](#Note41)</sup>
+A cryptographic RNG generates random bits that behave like independent uniform random bits, such that an outside party has no more than negligible advantage in correctly guessing prior or future unseen output bits of that RNG even after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen output bits of that RNG after compromising its security, such as reading its internal state.<sup>[**(41)**](#Note41)</sup>

-If a cryptographic RNG implementation uses a PRNG, the following requirements apply.
+If a cryptographic RNG implementation uses a PRNG:

-1. The maximum size of seeds the PRNG admits is 128 bits or more and SHOULD be 256 bits or more.

-2. The _security strength_ used by the RNG is at least 128 bits and is not more than the maximum size, in bits, of seeds the PRNG admits.
+- The security strength used by the RNG is at least 128 bits and SHOULD be at least 256 bits.

-3. While or after the PRNG is created, and before it generates a random number, it is initialized ("seeded") with a seed that&mdash;
-    - consists of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to guess as ideal random data with as many bits as the _security strength_, and
+- Before the RNG generates a random number, the RNG has to have been initialized to a state that ultimately derives from data that, as a whole, is at least as hard to guess as ideal random data with as many bits as the security strength<sup>[**(42)**](#Note42)</sup>.
-    - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to guess<sup>[**(42)**](#Note42)</sup>.

 A cryptographic RNG is not required to reseed itself.